1950 Chrysler Town & Country

 The 1940's Chrysler line offers many choices, but their last hurrah remains in the 1950 Newport Town and Country.
 It is the last of so many things for Chrysler but also the best.
 This particular example captures it both in its entirety and purity as an original, low mileage example.
 Cars such as this are rarely available to the public making this an excellent opportunity to own what is the best Town and Country to be offered in recent years.

 New website coming soon!
-Please e-mail or call for more photos and documentation.
-Follow us on Instagram and Facebook @LBILimited.com.
-Amco Motor Sales doing business as LBI Limited.
+Please visit www.LBILimited.com for additional photos and documentation.
+Worldwide shipping is available upon request.
+Follow us on Instagram and Facebook @LBILimited.